pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 prof: Each person is a single node.

-student2: Okay, so if a node tries to cheat the other nodes, they take all the money.
+student2: Okay, so if a node tries to cheat the other nodes, they take all the money?

-prof: They take the money and turn it off.
-They get the money.
-Or they put it into a pool.
-I think they put it into a pool.

-Ivan: They first **"slash"** him and I think the rule is... it's not directly...

-prof: But I'm not sure where the money goes actually.

-Ivan: Probably it's distributed...

-prof: Maybe it's distributed or they just send it to zero (ie. **they "burn" it**).

-student3: How do they do it?
-Take the money, the money pool, and the pool...

-prof: It's a voting procedure.
-It's probably interesting to check in more detail how they actually do it.
-But as soon as they detect it, they just take the money.

-student3: They work like they do more than they do.

-prof: They can't do it.
-They can't do it.
-Good question.
-Yeah, good question.
-I don't know.

 ---

-ChatGPT: "In Ethereum proof of stake, if a node tries to cheat the other nodes, what happens?
+## ChatGPT: "In Ethereum proof of stake, if a node tries to cheat the other nodes, what happens?
 Who takes all the money?"

 In **Ethereum’s Proof-of-Stake (PoS)** system, cheating doesn’t pay—because the protocol **automatically punishes the validator by destroying part of its stake.** This mechanism is called **slashing**.